panda-official/TimeSwipe/docs/Using the Raspberry Pi as programmer with openOCD.md

 ## Starting openOCD

-1) script for openOCD:  create a file „PandaOCD.cfg“ with the following content and put it in "home/pi":
+### Script for openOCD:  create a file „PandaOCD.cfg“ with the following content and put it in "home/pi":

 	\# GPIO17 ---> RST <br />